downtown8814/t480s-grub-theme/README.md

 a decliated grub theme for thinkpad t480s

+this is inspired by the distro grub theme and the exploded t480s wallpaper

 there are a few backgrounds in the theme

 update the desktop-image in theme.txt